digirati-co-uk/canvas-panel/about.md

 * Text transcriptions are part of the Canvas content, and could be rendered in the Canvas viewport (on top of images, perhaps) but could also be rendered to the side, by the higher level application.
 User selection of text lines or parts on the text “to the side” could be echoed by selection/highlighting on the canvas surface, as in [this example](https://dspace-glam.4science.it/explore?bitstream_id=1877&handle=1234/11&provider=iiif-image#?c=0&m=0&s=0&cv=0&xywh=-5874%2C-391%2C16846%2C7798) where the UV is the higher level application.

-* In the Patchwork example on the V&A site, the Canvas would have a linked annotation list of commenting annotations.
+* In the Patchwork example on the V&A site, the Canvas has a linked annotation list of commenting annotations.
 CanvasPanel could drive the observed user experience, but needs to be configured with information such as:

   * The image to use for markers of point annotations
   * The image to use for a selected marker